Types of Orthodontic Appliances

 A Carriere Distalizer can be used to correct protruding front teeth as well as crooked back teeth.
 To see this appliance in action, just watch the video below!

-Contact either our Pataskala, New Albany, Westerville, or Newark office, or today to schedule a consultation.
+Contact either our Pataskala, New Albany, Westerville, Newark, or Powell office today to schedule a consultation.
 We can’t wait to provide you with warm, personalized care that leaves you feeling satisfied with your pearly whites.
 We also serve the areas of Westerville, Sunbury, New Albany, Alexandria, Granville, Johnstown, Newark, Blacklick, Reynoldsburg, and beyond.

 More to Explore